paul-hammant/tbd/content/game-changers/index.md

 (according to source-control) for something in 2012 that would have been a definite clash.

 Other source-control tools are not doing semantic diff/merge yet (2017), but they should be.
-Semantic merge is just as useful for trunk based development and multi-branch models.
+Semantic merge is just as useful for Trunk-Based Development and multi-branch models.
 It means that there are less likely to be clash situations for commits a developer wants to do.
 Maybe that last vision isn't quite complete yet, but there's a direction to go in now.